ari-apc-lab/croupier/docs/plugin.rst

    -  ``tasks_per_node``: Number of tasks per node.
 Default ``1``.

    -  ``max_time``: Set a limit on the total run time of the job allocation.
-Mandatory if SRUN type.
+Mandatory if INTERACTIVE type.

    -  ``scale``: Execute in parallel the job N times according to this property.
-Only works with SBATCH jobs.
+Only works with BATCH jobs.
 Default ``1`` (no scale).

    -  ``scale_max_in_parallel``: Maximum number of scaled job instances that can be run in parallel.
 Only works with scale > ``1``.